DChristensen12/DChristensen12/README.md

 <h1 align="center">A little about me</h1>

 <p align="center">
-I’m Daniel — a chemistry and data science student at UC Berkeley with a love for computational chemistry, nuclear science, human-centered data, and visual storytelling.
-I’m passionate about using technical tools to make a meaningful difference, especially at the intersections of science and society.
-I'm always learning and looking for new ways to merge scientific insight with creative problem-solving and contribute to projects with real-world impact.
+I’m Daniel, a researcher at UC Berkeley and Lawrence Berkeley National Laboratory specializing in the intersection of chemistry and data science.
+My work focuses on leveraging machine learning and high-performance computing to solve complex problems in climate science and sustainable energy systems.
+Beyond the lab, I am interested in the potential for computational tools to unlock insights/solve problems in nuclear science and astrochemistry.
+I’m passionate about translating these scientific perspectives into creative, high-impact solutions that address critical challenges at the intersection of science and society.
 </p>

 <br/>